abelsj60/my-site/app/data/reveries/04-13-2019-when-css-styles-break.md

 Didn't.

 So then I disabled most of my code and threw a plain box of text on screen.
-That worked, sorta, so I got suspicous of Styled Components.
+That worked, sorta, so I got suspicious of Styled Components.

 Styled Components is an open-source javascript project.
 It lets me write CSS rules directly inside my javascript, as opposed to putting them in a separate stylesheet.
 I started the site with one of these stylesheets.
 I spent half my time maintaining it — debugging it, making stuff work, getting lost inside it at some later date.